Christina Jose-Kampfner &Frances Aparicio

 This article is based on a study of the work experience of production workers at MaikroTek's (a pseudonym) computer manufacturing division in California's Silicon Valley.
 The majority of the labor force was composed of men and women of color and white women, groups that presently are the fastest growing (Johnston and Packer 1987) populations in the workforce.
 At the time of this study, participatory management policies were being implemented in major corporations throughout the country; MaikroTek was at the forefront of companies with such policies.
 This study will show that men and women of color and white men and women hold different places in the firm's internal labor market, and that participatory management policies pose new problems for these workers.
 On the surface, such policies appear to provide more participation for all employees.
 However, this study reveals a differential effect on workers depending on structural and socio-demographic factors.
 Second, different groups of women workers responded differently to participatory management policies and to management's actions during the economy-wide recession of 1982-1983.
 Third, the present study confirms that working conditions in the primary sector of the industry are much better than secondary sector jobs.
 At MaikroTek workers have stable employment, relatively high wages, and fringe benefits on the job.
 At MaikroTek however, the heterogeneity within and among women and workers of color is such that workers' responses to management policies vary.

-This paper describes the work and interactions that the author had for six years with a Latino community in a Mid-Michigan city.
+This paper describes the work and interaction that the author had over a six-year period with a Latino community in a Mid-Michigan.
 Through this interaction, she could observe the unique characteristics of the Latino elderly and learned about how they perceive their lives, families, and community.
-The paper also prompts questions regarding the nature and development of their support systems and describes the emotional impact of a changing social climate on this segment of the population that is continually growing.
-It also provides awareness of what is effective in a community and a possible foundation upon which to start developing programs and policies.
+The paper also prompts questions regarding the nature and development of their support systems and describes the emotional impact of a changing social climate to this segment of the population that is continually growing.
+It also provides awareness of what is effective in a community and a possible foundation on which to start developing programs and policies.
 Dramatic changes in demographics also reflect major changes in the composition of the U.S. population.
-Indications are that the Latino elderly are one of the fastest growing segments of the elderly population.
-This rapid growth has tremendous implications for their families and society in general.
+Indications are that the Latino elderly is one of the fastest growing segments of the elderly population.
+This rapid growth has tremendous implications for their families and the society in general.
 The medical, social, and economic problems of the Latino elderly will require serious attention.
 There are prevalent signs of the struggle of this segment of the population with issues such as changing family patterns, affordable child and elder care, and with growing shortages in quality nursing and home care services.
-An important issue that the paper examines is the effectiveness of the Latino family as a support system.
+An important issue that the paper examines is the effectiveness of the support system the Latino family provides.
 Latinos are family-oriented with strong kin networks and consider family members as primary sources of support.